 3. Does Past Behavior Describe Present Competencies?

-This simply means identify the specific individual behaviors that have manifested in past performance or previous accomplishments.
-In orders words what kinds of examples can be gleaned from the employee’s previous behaviors or characteristics that fit into the current competency model.
-While there are some skill-sets which are ‘evergreen’, most jobs or positions require continuing education or refresher courses to allow staff members to continue to be abreast with the latest in system requirements.
-A successful organization is one in which a learning culture has taken root and team members are excited to continue to add to their body or knowledge.
+This simply means identifying the specific individual behaviors that have manifested in past performance or previous accomplishments.
+In order words, what kinds of examples can be gleaned from the employee’s previous behaviors or characteristics that fit into the current competency model?
+While there are some skill-sets that are ‘evergreen’, most jobs or positions require continuing education or refresher courses to allow staff members to continue to be abreast with the latest in system requirements.
+A successful organization is one in which a learning culture has taken root, and team members are excited to continue to add to their body or knowledge.

 4. Create Training/Competency Matrix

 Having performed your job analysis and identified the required competencies and values that you want to promulgate, it is now time to create a training/competency matrix.
-A training and/or competency matrix enables an organization to create tools which can be used to prepare a comparison sheet which will match required skills sets to a given position in the company.
+A training and/or competency matrix enables an organization to create tools that can be used to prepare a comparison sheet that will match the required skill sets for a given position in the company.
 A training/competency matrix can be a powerful tool to enable you to get the right training to the right users at the right time.
-A new sales person should be put into a sales training track, a customer service rep who is upgrading to a managerial role should have a managers training path create and assigned to them.
-Using a learning management system which has some smart rules to allow you to map your training matrix to the training tool will provide some much-needed automation for you.
-Be sure to ask eLeaP for assistance to get up and running with creating your competency mapping and of course your training/competency matrix.
+A new salesperson should be put into a sales training track, and a customer service rep who is upgrading to a managerial role should have a manager training path created and assigned to them.
+Using a learning management system that has some smart rules to allow you to map your training matrix to the training tool will provide some much-needed automation for you.
+Be sure to ask eLeaP for assistance to get up and running with creating your competency mapping and of course, your training/competency matrix.